 It taught me to approach people and companies effectively and how to get over my nerves of asking.

-If you have any ideas that I’ve missed out then let me know in the comments box below!
+Do you have other easy fundraising ideas that I’ve missed out?
+Share them in the comments box below!

 If you found this blog helpful, follow my blog and adventures on Facebook, Twitter and Instagram.
 Or you can subscribe to my YouTube channel.
 I give all my advice out for free on my website.
 If you want to say thanks, you can buy me a coffee!

 Any women reading this?
 I set up Love Her WIld – a women’s adventure community….we organise exciting adventures all over the world for you to join.
 Find out more – check out our private Facebook page.